deceasedchild/deceasedchild/README.md

 socials: discord: .rachelmiller. / snap: rachellmmiller / spacehey: rachelmiller (not giving all socials)

-// [so um, i just wanted to say, can u guys not be me, or act like me, i dont want u to get inspiration for me either, or don't copy me or what i do please, ur not funny or cool and when i mostly tell u guys to change it, u just act sad no reason and victim and it makes me rlly upset.]//
+// [so um, i just wanted to say, can u guys not be me, or act like me, i dont want u to get inspiration for me either, or don't copy me or what i do please, ur not funny or cool and when i mostly tell u guys to change it, u just act sad no reason and victim and it makes me rlly upset.
+This is why I don't wanna be nice to people]//

 ![Image](https://github.com/user-attachments/assets/78cf1685-e507-42ab-a900-c91273c12005)